borud/ipquery/README.md

 # ipquery

 This project contains two binaries.
 One is a picoservice to tell you what your IP address is.
-The other is a utility to set your Network ACL.
+The other is a utility to update your Network ACL on AWS.

 This is useful if you do not have a fixed IP address and you periodically need to update your network ACL to reflect your current